shun-li-casia/robotics_sdk_tda4vm/docker/setting_docker_ros1.md

 ### 3.7.
 Build and Run Hector SLAM Application

-Many open source SLAM algorithms can run on TDA4.
+Many open-source SLAM algorithms can run on TDA4.
 Among them, it is demonstrated how to setup and run Hector SLAM on 2D Lidar data.
 Please refer to [Hector SLAM Application](../ros1/slam/README.md) for details.